nsbelfast/rac-it-up/Slides.md

 ***

+# Our Example

+^We'll build a simple login form with validation and show how the UI can respond dynamically to user input.

+^At the end, we'll show a more complex example by mocking up how the form could be sent via a network request reactively.

+- Login form
+- Field validation
+- Dynamic UI
+- Network request

+****

 # RACSignal

-Represents a event source, or stream of values delivered over time.
+Represents an event source, or stream of values delivered over time.

 Three types of event:

   * Next (Value)
   * Error
   * Completed

-***

-NOTE: I wonder should we try and keep code to an absolute minimum in the slides

-We can maybe explain concepts briefly through text/diagrams and then code right through an example?

 ***